-I've also authored a couple of #1 Medium posts that you might also like: RECONSIDER, about the Unicorn-hysteria in the startup world, and The day I became a millionaire, about, well, becoming a millionaire!
+I've also been writing on the blog Signal v Noise for the past two decades.
+Here are some you might like: RECONSIDER, about the Unicorn-hysteria in the startup world, and The day I became a millionaire, about, well, becoming a millionaire!

 Le Mans & WEC class-winning racing driver

-I raced in the FIA World Endurance Championship for six years.
+I've raced in the FIA World Endurance Championship for the past seven years.
 In 2014, I won my class in the 82nd running of the 24 hours of Le Mans – the world's biggest endurance race.
 I also won the WEC championship in the GTE-Am category that year.